Killing of Freddie Gray: Arrest and death

 In the following week, according to the Gray family attorney, Gray suffered from total cardiopulmonary arrest at least once but was resuscitated without ever regaining consciousness.
-He remained in a coma, and underwent extensive surgery in an effort to save his life.
+He remained in a coma and underwent extensive surgery in an effort to save his life.
 According to his family, he lapsed into a coma with three fractured vertebrae, injuries to his voice box, and his spine 80% severed at his neck.
 Police confirmed that the spinal injury led to Gray's death.
 Gray died on April 19, 2015, a week after his arrest.

 Aftermath

 Investigation

 The Baltimore Police Department suspended six officers with pay pending an investigation of Gray's death.
 The six officers involved in the arrest were identified as Lieutenant Brian Rice, Sergeant Alicia White, Officer William Porter, Officer Garrett Miller, Officer Edward Nero, and Officer Caesar Goodson.
 On April 24, 2015, Police Commissioner Anthony Batts said, "We know our police employees failed to get him medical attention in a timely manner multiple times."
 Batts also acknowledged police did not follow procedure when they failed to buckle Gray in the van while he was being transported to the police station.
 The U.S. Department of Justice also opened an investigation into the case.

 On April 30, 2015, Kevin Moore, one of the witnesses who filmed Gray's arrest, was arrested at gunpoint following what Moore described as "harassment and intimidation" by police.
-Moore stated he had cooperated with police, and gave over his video of Gray's arrest for investigation.
+Moore stated he had cooperated with police and had given over his video of Gray's arrest for investigation.
 He claimed, despite aiding in the investigation, his photo was made public by police, who asked the public to identify him because he was "wanted for questioning".
 Moore said the police obviously knew who he was when they posted his photo.
 Moore was released from custody the next day, but two other individuals who were arrested along with Moore remained in custody.
 The same day as Moore's arrest, medical examiners reported Gray sustained more injuries as a result of slamming into the inside of the transport van, "apparently breaking his neck; a head injury he sustained matches a bolt in the back of the van".

-On May 19, 2015, prosecutors asked a judge to place a gag order on attorneys, police, and witnesses of the arrest, arguing that statements by the attorneys of some of the officers charged could prejudice the public.
+On May 19, 2015, prosecutors asked a judge to issue a gag order on attorneys, police, and witnesses to the arrest, arguing that statements by some of the officers' attorneys could prejudice the public.
 On June 8, 2015, it was announced that a judge had denied the state's attorney's request for a gag order on procedural grounds.